datacamp-content/courses-introduction-to-shell/chapter2.md

 such as `!head` or `!cut`,
 which will re-run the most recent use of that command.

-One final power tool is *tab completion*.
-If you start typing the name of a file and then press the tab key, the shell will do its best to auto-complete the path.
-For example,
-if you type `sea` and press tab, it will fill in the word `seasonal`.
-If you then type `a` and tab,
-it will complete the path as `seasonal/autumn.csv`.
-If the path is ambiguous,
-such as `seasonal/s`,
-pressing tab a second time will display a list of possibilities.
-Typing another character or two to make your path more specific and then pressing tab will fill in the rest of the name.

 *** =instructions

 - Run `head summer.csv` in your home directory (which should fail).